Telefonica prevails in battle for Vivendi's Brazil unit GVT

 "From the start Telecom Italia has made it clear it would take a disciplined approach to its strategy in Brazil," it said, adding it would continue to pursue development plans in the country in line with its 2014-2016 business plan.

-Vivendi will get 4.66 billion euros ($6.1 billion) in cash from Telefonica, which boosted the cash element of a previous bid to see off Telecom Italia.
+Vivendi will get 4.66 billion euros ( 3.68 billion pounds) in cash from Telefonica, which boosted the cash element of a previous bid to see off Telecom Italia.

 Vivendi will also get a 12 percent stake in the combined Vivo-GVT, of which about one-third could be exchanged for a 5.7 percent stake in Telecom Italia if Vivendi so chose.